-4. Applicant must be a U.S. citizen or permanent resident with a permanent resident ID card or current passport.
+5. Applicant must be a U.S. citizen, or a permanent resident with a permanent resident ID card or a current passport.

 Submit your application (refer to our 'helpful tips' on the application) along with the following:

-1. A copy of your most recent transcript with cumulative GPA.
+1. A copy of your most recent transcript showing cumulative GPA.

 3. A copy of the Student Aid Report [SAR] from Free Application for Federal Student Aid [FAFSA], if you are applying for, or have applied for student aid.

-4. Personal Essay.
-In your essay, please answers the question (in 250 words or less) “How will this scholarship help you meet your educational and career goals?”
+5. Personal Essay.
+In your essay, please answer the question (in 250 words or less) “How will this scholarship help you meet your career and life's goals?”

 Mail your application package to: